SilkRose/Pony/stories/books-and-besties/books-and-besties.md

 "Thanks."

 As I continue to stare, a blush starts to form on my face.
-I decide to start eating to hide it.
+I start eating to hide it.

 Twilight starts eating as well, levitating the end of a noodle before slurping it up.